-At March 31, 2024, the Company had cash and cash equivalents of \$2,737,635, working capital of \$2,715,680, net income for the year ended March 31, 2024 of \$8,355, and a deficit of \$31,851,900.
+These consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its commitments, continue operations, and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The Company has no recurring source of revenue, has cash and cash equivalents of \$2,734,438, working capital of \$2,723,513, and an accumulated deficit of \$31,844,067 on March 31, 2025.
 Based on anticipated cash flows, the Company is expected to have sufficient resources to meet its committed expenditures for the next twelve months.